kallioaa/ot-harjoitustyo/dokumentaatio/testing.md

 ## End-to-End testing

 The program has been tested with MacOs and Cubbli devices.
+Tested scenarios include running multiple ImageChatters simultaneously and trying to log on the same user.
+This way also testing the capabilities of the SQLlite implementation.
+Different account configurations were also tested.

+Although manual testing has been done, automated testing for the user interface would be very valuable.